fabryq/.github/profile/README.md

 - **cli** — generator + enforcer (the “One Way” in practice)
 - **platform** — project/app scaffolding and bootstrap setup

+## Start here
-**Start here:** read the Core Guardrails, then use the CLI to scaffold your first app.
+Read the **Core Guardrails**, then use the **CLI** to scaffold your first app.

+## Why the “q” in Fabryq?
+The **q** is a daily reminder of what the standard path is optimized for.

+1. **Quality**
+   Quality by default through enforced standards and automated checks.

+2. **Quick**
+   Faster delivery by removing boilerplate and decision paralysis.

+3. **Queue**
+   One track, one path — like a train on rails: no detours, no shortcuts.

+4. **Query**
+   Clean boundaries around data access: resources and use-cases stay decoupled, cross-app access happens via contracts and IDs.

 ## Status
 Early stage.
 Hard rules.